toymil/astrophotography_stack_align/README.md

 ## TO-DOs

 - [ ] find test samples in multiple focal length (especially wide angle)
-- [ ] increase bit precision in the pipeline
+- [ ] use actually correct workflow
-  - [ ] do stack mean on subtracted, raised exposure images, to increase bit resolution (aka tone stretching before not after stack)
+  - [ ] do calibration before stacking (because stack align shifts image, so doing it after stacking is not mathematically correct)
 - [ ] various `TODO`s in the code
 - [ ] super resolution
 - [ ] bypass demosaic
 - [ ] run some stages on GPU?
+- [x] increase bit precision in the pipeline
-- [ ] multi thread
+- [x] multi thread

 ## Dependencies